Subscribe To This Site

 While sprouted seeds may not be any richer than other fresh foods as sources of vitamins, there is no doubt that they are an exceptionally good source of enzymes amino acids and phytochemicals.
 Phytochemicals have been shown to have a role in preventing cancer.

 All you really need is a largish jar and some suitable seeds.
-Muslin or cheesecloth is useful - but not essential - to filter the washing water.
+Muslin or cheesecloth is useful - but not essential - to filter the seeds or beans so that they do not drain away with the washing water.
 If you want to grow sprouts often it's worth investing in a seed sprouting kit: see below for more details of these and their benefits.

 Picture, right: sprouting seed just soaking ready to begin